What Is GPU Scaling?

 3. Find ‘GPU Scaling’ and enable it

-There is also a setting called ‘Scaling Mode’ which you can use to decide how the image should be scaled:
+There is a setting called ‘Scaling Mode’ which you can use to decide how the image should be scaled:

 • ‘Preserve Aspect Ratio’ will, just like it says, preserve the aspect ratio and add black bars at the top and bottom, or at the left and right of your display